What Is A Third-Party Lawsuit?

-- Premises Liability: If the owner of a construction site or other work site failed to maintain that property in reasonably safe condition, resulting in injury, a worker may file a third-party claim.
+- Premises Liability: If the owner of a construction site or other work site failed to maintain that property in a reasonably safe condition, resulting in injury, a worker may file a third-party claim.

 - Negligence by Other Contractors: If someone on a worksite other than your employer or co-worker is negligent and causes injury, this may be grounds for third-party litigation.

 The statute of limitations on third-party negligence is three years from the date of injury or illness or the time at which a worker should have realized the injury or illness.
 Workers’ compensation claims must be filed within four years.